philippejlyu/CSC302/README.md

 # Uploading new datasets
 Please ensure datasets that you upload are small in size.
 There is a **rate limit of 1 per second** for our geocoding api.
 Large datasets will take hours to process

+Data prerequisites
+community name is formatted as no spaces.
+Instead of spaces, have a capital letter denoting the space ending with the city type.
+For example, Los Angeles would be LosAngelescity

+community name needs to be a valid city that can be searchable by open street map commuinty name needs to be a valid city with grographical boundaries regonzied by open street map

+**Temporary restrictions**
+City needs to be within the united states and have a state associated with it Territories such as Puerto Rico, Guam etc will not work

 # Cloning
 Run the following command in your terminal to clone the repository.
 ```